 Take a look at this place!

-I’m envisioning private suites or luxury boxes around the perimeter of this event space.
-22-year-olds could be overspending on bottle service at bad pop shows before we know it.
+The intricate details of this building are from another time and place.
+Upon its completion, this will be the premier event space in Tacoma.
+Multiple bars and restaurants are slated to exist here within the next 2 years.
+I’m envisioning private suites or luxury boxes around the perimeter of the event space and 22-year-old’s could be overspending on bottle service at bad pop shows before we know it.